discipl/core/README.md

 ## Basic Usage

-this package will export the DCLOCAL and DCIOTA bindings that export a similair interface as explained in the API (below)
+this package will export the connectors that export a similair interface as explained in the API (below)

 ```
 npm install discipl-core